HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Chips burn hot and fast, releasing smoke in a quick burst.
 If you use chips, you will have to add them several times during the cooking process, whereas with chunks you can add them just once at the beginning of the process.
 To prolong the smoke from wood chips, they are often placed in a pouch formed out of aluminum foil and put directly on the hot coals.
 Small holes poked in the foil allow the smoke to escape.

-Pellets are a processed wood product made from compressed sawdust.
-They come in several varieties and are used in a fashion similar to chips.
-Logs and slabs are too large to use in the Weber Bullet, but may be cut down into smaller pieces to fit into the charcoal chamber.
+Logs and slabs are usually too large to use in the Weber Bullet, but may be cut down into smaller pieces to fit into the charcoal chamber.

 Should Smoke Wood Be Soaked In Water Before Use?